arp242/nordavind/README.md

 Browser support
 ===============
+Nordavind works best in Firefox, other current browsers (Opera, Chrome, IE10) also work, but all experience minor issues.
+At the moment adding features, tweaking the interface, and fixing real bugs is a higher priority than dealing with various browser quirks (Firefox just happens to be the only browser that works without fizzle).

-Nordavind should work in all current browser versions.
-Examples of olders browsers that will *not* work are Internet Explorer 8 and Safari 5.
+Browsers that will *never-ever* work are Internet Explorer 8 and Safari 5.

-In particular, I’ve tested Opera 12 and Firefox 23 on Windows & FreeBSD.
-I did some basic testing with Chrome 29 and IE10, which seem to work okay.

-Note that (most) smartphones & tablets won’t work very well at the moment due to a number of problems.
-Some works needs to be done here.

 Audio codecs
 ------------
-Nordavid uses the HTML5 `<audio>` capability, while all current browsers support this quite well, there are some difference, notably, in the supported codecs.
+Nordavid uses the HTML5 `<audio>` element, while all current browsers support this quite well, there are some difference, notably, in the supported codecs.

 - Firefox and Opera will play Ogg Vorbis files